-FPL's retail base revenues for 2023 and 2022 reflect the 2021 rate agreement.
-Retail base revenues increased approximately \$618 million during the year ended December 31, 2023 primarily related to new retail base rates under the 2021 rate agreement.
-Retail revenues were also impacted by an increase of approximately 1.2% in the average number of customer accounts, partly offset by a decrease of 0.6% in the average usage per retail customer.
+FPL's retail base revenues for 2024 and 2023 reflect the 2021 rate agreement.
+Retail base revenues increased approximately \$272 million during the year ended December 31, 2024 primarily related to an increase of 1.9% in the average number of customer accounts and new retail base rates through its SoBRA mechanism under the 2021 rate agreement.
+The increases were partly offset by a decrease of approximately 0.5% in the average usage per retail customer primarily driven by unfavorable weather when compared to the prior year.
 See Note 1 - Rate Regulation.